ruru-o/ruru-opt/README.md

 ## 3. Other Resources

-- [valleyofdoom/PC-Tuning](https://github.com/valleyofdoom/PC-Tuning) - A repository where many of the optimizations were learned from and adapted, offering a solid foundation for enhancing system performance.
+- [valleyofdoom/PC-Tuning](https://github.com/valleyofdoom/PC-Tuning) - A repository where many of the optimizations were learned from and adapted, providing a practical basis for optimizing system performance.
 - [Calypto's Latency Guide](https://calypto.us) - A comprehensive resource providing in-depth knowledge about responsive gameplay, input lag, and the essential tweaks needed for smoother, more responsive system performance.